teashop/atbattler/README.md

 Currently, ATBattler can function as either a Node.js server/client app or as a pure-in-browser implementation with an emulated server.

-In the pure browser case, the server operates within the browser, but the communication protocol between server and client is simulated by direct reads/writes to local 'message queues' (arrays).
+In the pure browser case, the server operates within the browser, but the communication protocol between server and client is simulated by direct reads/writes to local message queues (arrays).

 ## Instructions